Migration & Borders

 <0.1%

-Pew/Wikipedia estimatesPew Current Trend projectionCensus/official
+Pew/Wikipedia estimatesPew Linear Trend projectionCensus/official

 Bars: Pew 2010/2016 baseline + AI-scraped Wikipedia estimates (2025).
 After 2025 frozen at last known value.
 Quality varies — most countries lack census religion data.